jimmoffitt/leaving-x/README.md

 If you are a Python developer, and want to manage the process yourself, you are in the right place ;)

-The `BlueskyPoster` class provides a tool for posting Twitter archive content to Bluesky, enabling seamless transition of posts from Twitter (X) to Bluesky’s platform.
+The `leaving_x.py` script provides a tool for posting Twitter archive content to Bluesky, enabling seamless transition of posts from Twitter (X) to Bluesky’s platform.
 The tool allows for uploading images, scheduling posts, and managing authentication with Bluesky's API.

 ## Table of Contents